frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 - Fix ARM relocation of “add ip, pc, #4, #12”.
 - Fix ARM writer support for LDMIA when Rn is in reglist.

+### Changes in 12.11.11

+- Add support for opaque JNI IDs on Android R, to support debuggable apps.
+  Thanks [@muhzii][]!
+- qml: Add support for spawning processes.
+- qml: Add missing libraries when linking with devkit on Linux.
+- qml: Fix static linking on Linux.
+- qml: Optimize startup to not wait for enumerate_devices().

 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0
 [releases]: https://github.com/frida/frida/releases